Mohammedan SC (Kolkata): Revival of the lost glory (2020–present)

-Crest and colours
+Crest, colours and kits

 Crest

 The crest of Mohammedan Sporting Club is derived from the typical Islamic iconographic symbol used in various historical contexts.
 It has the star and crescent in middle, which is partially surrounded by floral patterns and, the name of the club, its year of foundation and the country based inscribed below within the shapes of waving banners.
 The colour of the crest is also in accordance to the Quranic colour of green.